hvad/terraform-aws-web/README.md

 - own_timezone = "<Time zone of AMI.
 On Linux Amazone 2023 it is not Paris>"
 ```

+**Warning :** SSH private key with password are not support by terraform AWS provider.

 ## How to use